-ECF sigma factors represent group IV of the σ^{70} family of sigma factors, which are 93 94 directly involved in the transcription process by recognizing the -10 and -35 promoter sequences and, together with the core RNA polymerase (RNAP) enzyme, are responsible 95 for initiating the transcription of the genes they regulate (Helmann, 2002; Gruber and 96 Gross, 2003; Mooney et al., 2005; Lee et al., 2013).
-This promoter recognition will only 97 happen after their specific stimulus has been detected (Nies, 2004; Staroń et al., 2009; 98 99 Mascher, 2013; Pinto and Mascher, 2016).
-They are smaller than other sigma factors, and they only contain the σ^2 and σ^4 domains (Lonetto et al., 1994; Helmann, 2002).
-100 Canonical ECF sigma factors are regulated by anti-sigma factors.
-Anti-sigma factors are 101 102 usually membrane proteins with a high affinity for their cognate sigma factor, so in the absence of the specific stimulus, the sigma factor is sequestered by the anti-sigma factor.
-103 104 Anti-sigma factors usually act as the sensor part of this signal-transduction system, and upon detection of the stimulus, they release the sigma factors.
-ECF sigma factors and anti-105 sigma factors are usually co-transcribed to ensure that no sigma factor is released in the 106 absence of an appropriate stimulus (Missiakas and Raina, 1998; Ho and Ellermeier, 2012; Muñoz-Dorado et al., 2012).
+ECF sigma factors represent group IV of the $\sigma^{70}$ family of sigma factors, which are directly involved in the transcription process by recognizing the -10 and -35 promoter sequences and, together with the core RNA polymerase (RNAP) enzyme, are responsible for initiating the transcription of the genes they regulate (Helmann, 2002; Gruber and Gross, 2003; Mooney et al., 2005; Lee et al., 2013).
+This promoter recognition will only happen after their specific stimulus has been detected (Nies, 2004; Staroń et al., 2009; Mascher, 2013; Pinto and Mascher, 2016).
+ECF sigma factors are smaller than other sigma factors, and they only contain the $\sigma^2$ and $\sigma^4$ domains (Lonetto et al., 1994; Helmann, 2002).
+Canonical ECF sigma factors are regulated by anti-sigma factors.
+Antisigma factors are usually membrane proteins with a high affinity for their cognate sigma factor, so in the absence of the specific stimulus, the sigma factor is sequestered by the anti-sigma factor.
+Anti-sigma factors often act as the sensor part of this signal-transduction system, and upon detection of the stimulus, they release the sigma factors.
+ECF sigma factors and anti-sigma factors are usually co-transcribed to ensure that no sigma factor is released in the absence of an appropriate stimulus (Missiakas and Raina, 1998; Ho and Ellermeier, 2012; Muñoz-Dorado et al., 2012).
 However, not all ECF sigma factors function in the same manner.
 A phylogenetic classification of the ECF sigma factors into 94 different groups has shed some light on the diversity of mechanisms regulating their activity and the stimuli detected (Staroń et al., 2009; Mascher, 2013; Pinto and Mascher, 2016).

-112 Metals such as iron, nickel, cobalt, copper, zinc, and cadmium activate a number of ECF 113 sigma factors to trigger the specific response in the bacteria to keep metal homeostasis.
-In this review we will discuss the signaling mechanisms of the best characterized ECF 114 sigma factors involved in the regulation of metal homeostasis genes, covering the iron 115 116 uptake regulator systems FecI, FpvI and PvdS, the cobalt and nickel resistance regulator system CnrH, the copper-responsive regulator CarQ involved in the biosynthesis of 117 carotenoids, and the CorE-like sigma factors involved in copper, zinc and cadmium 118 119 resistance.
+Metals such as iron, nickel, cobalt, copper, zinc and cadmium activate a number of ECF sigma factors to trigger the specific response in the bacteria to keep metal homeostasis.
+In this review we will discuss the signaling mechanisms of the best characterized ECF sigma factors involved in the regulation of metal homeostasis genes, covering the iron uptake regulator systems Fecl, Fpvl and PvdS, the cobalt and nickel resistance regulator system CnrH, the copper-responsive regulator CarQ involved in the biosynthesis of carotenoids, and the CorE-like sigma factors involved in copper, zinc and cadmium resistance.

-121 Iron starvation-responsive ECF sigma factors
+Iron starvation-responsive ECF sigma factors